totomitjans/gamelist/README.md

 ```

 3. Set your **Steam account** inside the app: enter edit mode, open **Settings**, and fill the **Steam account** field with a SteamID64, Steam profile URL, or vanity name.

 Steam achievements are fetched only for app IDs owned by the configured Steam account.
 Make sure the account's game details and library visibility are set to **Public**.

 ### Xbox Achievements

 Xbox 360, Xbox One, Xbox Series, and Xbox PC games can show achievements through OpenXBL.
-1.Access [OpenXBL](https://xbl.io/), create a personal API key in the dashboard, then add it as a Cloudflare secret:
+1.Register on [OpenXBL](https://xbl.io/), create a personal API key in the dashboard, then add it as a Cloudflare secret:

 ```text
 OPENXBL_API_KEY